Alexandre Bonvin bio photo

 • HADDOCK2.4: The HADDOCK web portal which allows to model 3D structures of the query complex using distance restraints derived by PS-HomPPI v2.0 to guide the docking.

-A description of the previous major version of our web server HADDOCK2.2 can be found in the following publications:
+A description of the template-based modelling procedure described in this tutorial can be found in the following publication:

 Throughout the tutorial, colored text will be used to refer to questions or instructions, and/or PyMOL commands.